deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 ##Loss Function

-Loss functions for each neural network layer can either be used in pretraining (to learn better weights) or in classification (on the output layer) for achieving some result.
-(I do the classification above in the override part)
+Loss functions for each neural network layer can either be used in pretraining, to learn better weights, or in classification (on the output layer) for achieving some result.
+(In the example above, classification happens in the override section.)

 Your net's purpose will determine the loss funtion you use.
 For pretraining, choose reconstruction entropy.
 For classification, use multiclass cross entropy.